alemigo/cryptfile/README.md

 Returns a CryptFile object for a specified file.
  - *file* can either be a string containing a valid path, or a file-like object.
  - Supported *mode* values are: `wb, wb+, rb, rb+, ab, ab+`.
- - 256 bit binary *aes_key* is used for en/decryption, or if none is provided for a new file, a random key is generated and is retreivable with the `.aeskey` property.
+ - 256 bit binary *aes_key* is used for en/decryption, or if none is provided for a new file, a random key is generated and is retrievable with the `.aeskey` property.
  - *block_num* sets the number of 16 byte AES blocks per cryptfile block for new files.
-Each cryptfile block stores its own 8 byte nonce value, and needs to be re-written in whole if any part of the block is altered.
+Each cryptfile block stores its own 8 byte nonce value, and is re-written in whole if any part of the block is altered.
 Larger *block_num* values optimize for more sequential IO, whereas smaller values optimize for smaller random IO that jumps around the file.
 This argument is not needed for opening existing files.

 ### Dependencies